edsmyhom/simple/docs.md

 What's new in Version 4.8:
 * Added dimming feature to the bell's digital display.
 * Improved battery life by 25%.
-* Added language support for Polish and Portuguese.
+* Added language support for Polish, Portuguese, and Dutch.